-- To create an overall better experience for my target market
+- To help create an overall better experience for your target market.

-- To create a strong brand for myself and my business
+- To help create a strong brand for your business.

-- To protect my brand and online identity that I’ve worked so hard to create
+- To help protect your brand and online reputation that you’ve worked so hard to develop.

-- For search engine marketing and optimization purposes
+- To help improve your search engine marketing and optimization.

-- To gain a competitive advantage in my marketplace
+- To help gain a competitive advantage in your marketplace.

 Let me explain a bit further:

-I would also like to point out that if your core focus for your domain name strategy is search engine marketing, then you might want to consider taking things up a notch and by hosting each of your domain names as separate websites using different web hosting services.
-You’ll most likely see better results with search engine placement with that approach.
+If your core focus for your domain name strategy is search engine marketing, then you might want to consider taking things up a notch.

 So in closing, we’ve only just scratched the surface here.
-There’s much more to choosing a domain name than meets the eye – And having an overall domain name strategy that helps you choose which domain names you’ll buy, how you intend to use them, and why, if implemented correctly can lead to big-time results.
+There’s much more to creating a domain name strategy than meets the eye – And having one that helps you choose which domain names you’ll buy, how you intend to use them, and why, if implemented correctly can lead to big-time results.